edwardpcharles/fabric_notebooks/README.md

 - Get Report Dataset Details.ipynb: A notebook with two python functions one of which is modified from "Get Dataset Next Refresh From Report.ipynb" you can feed the second function a workspace name, and it will go get the refresh status of all the reports in that workspace!

 - Re-enable Report dataset.ipynb: A notebook with a function that takes a report name and report workspace and re-enables the dataset if it is disabled.

+- Get Report Usage.ipynb: A fabric notebook to grab report usage out of the power bi activity hub